 Authorities said they consulted several environmental groups, including Conservation International, which the government said issued a communiqué on January 4 in which the organization said animal sacrifice was an option.
 But the director of Conservation International, Fabio Arjona, said killing the fish was not the district’s only option.

 “It wasn’t necessary to kill them,” he said.
-“They could have donated them to an aquarium so could play an educational role, like at Parque Explora in Medellín.”
+“They could have donated them to an aquarium so [the fish] could play an educational role, like at Parque Explora in Medellín.”

 On January 2, officials from the Ministry of the Environment, the Mayoralty of Chapinero and the Office of Animal Protection raided the Atlantis Plaza shopping center and seized the fish after being tipped off by Prieto to the illegal presence of a bamboo shark in the shopping center’s fish tank.